manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 If any of that sounds interesting and you'd like to know more, you can reach me at [joel@manta-innovations.co.uk](mailto:joel@manta-innovations.co.uk).
-There is a corresponding live demo that implements this workflow and the ideals behind it, which can be shown on request; and feel free to reach out for assistance or training with Cloud, Data, or DevOps solutions, or any of our other workstreams here at [Manta Innovations Ltd](https://manta-innovations.co.uk/).
+There is a corresponding live demo that implements this workflow and the ideals behind it, which can be shown on request.
+Feel free to reach out for assistance or training with Cloud, Data, or DevOps solutions, or any of our other workstreams here at [Manta Innovations Ltd](https://manta-innovations.co.uk/).